Thieves, by Lucie Bryon

 Ella dances out of excitement.
 Every man would dance like this after getting first base with a woman.
 Anyone would.
 This is where Thieves shines as a work of art.

 The liberal fears desire.
 Desire conflicts with one another.
 That means one will use prejudice to discriminate, foiling egalitarianism.
-Desires are niche, and therefore, society must worship the niche, forcefully.
-Rhizome theory is against individualism, as anything is possible.
+Desires are niche, and therefore, society must worship the niche, by force.
+The rhizome theory is against individualism, as anything is possible.

-Thieves worships an identity politic that the liberal world can't handle yet.
-What was suppose to be dressed as Malthusian social control, instead dances around a subculture that might incite revolution against whiteness.
-Maybe the truth is that "Eurasian lesbianism" is a new form of whiteness?
+Thieves worship an identity politic that the liberal world can't handle yet.
+What was supposed to be dressed as Malthusian social control, instead of dancing around a subculture that might incite revolution against whiteness?
+Maybe the truth is that "Eurasian lesbianism" is a new form of whiteness.
 I don’t know.